FalcoSuessgott/mdtmpl/docs/templating.md

     ```

 ### `exec "<command>"`
-> Executes the given command
+> Executes a given command and returns the output and an error (if any)

 !!! tip
     `truncate` removes any trailing empty lines.
 Useful after `exec`